-Although becoming addicted to Trazodone is not very common, it does still happen.
+Becoming addicted to Trazodone is not very common, although, it does still happen.
 Trazodone is commonly prescribed for depression, anxiety, and more recently to treat insomnia due to the drowsiness associated with it.
-However, the calming effects of prescription medication have led to a certain amount of abuse and the need for rehabilitation for those who are abusing it.
+However, the calming effects of prescription medication have led to a certain amount of abuse and the need for rehabilitation.

 What Is Trazodone?